 Studying at Kingston University

-Having completed the taught portion of my course, I am now writing my publishing dissertation, which you can learn more about below.
-I am also in the process of finding a full-time job or work placement for the second year of my two-year course.
-Despite the additional challenges that the COVID19 pandemic poses, I am undeterred in my pursuit to secure a position and gain more professional experience in the UK.
+I have recently completed my publishing dissertation, which you can learn more about below.
+I am now in the process of finding a full-time job or work placement for the second year of my two-year course.
+Despite the additional challenges that the COVID19 pandemic poses, I am undeterred in my pursuit to secure a position and gain more professional experience in the UK and further advance my publishing career.

 About My Dissertation

 For my publishing dissertation I am researching the question of whether Millennials and Generation Z prefer print books or e-books.
 Noticing a plateauing in the popularity of e-books, I became interested in format preference among younger generations of readers.
 It would be easy to assume that Millennials and Generation Z, the first generations to grow up with the internet and live fully immersed in the Digital Revolution, would naturally hold a strong preference for e-books.
-However, several scholarly studies have suggested otherwise, and I am researching why this is the case.
-Taking psychological, historical, and economic factors into my analysis, I aim to provide both trade and educational publishers with a better understanding of these younger generations’ format preferences, so that publishers may better predict the future of print and e-book markets.
+However, several scholarly studies have suggested otherwise, and I researched why this is the case.
+Taking psychological, historical, and economic factors into my analysis, I aimed to provide both trade and educational publishers with a better understanding of these younger generations’ format preferences, so that publishers may better predict the future of print and e-book markets.
+The following is my Abstract: